 By following the steps above, your sales team will be able to empathize with their prospects, identify their pain points, and find a solution that your product can solve.

-During product knowledge training, sales reps should have time to practice using the product/tool.
-If applicable, your sales reps should use your product for their job, so they have an intimate knowledge of how it’s used throughout the day.
+During product knowledge training, sales reps should have time to practice using the product or tool.
+If applicable, your sales reps should use your product for their job, so they have an intimate understanding of how it’s used throughout the day.
 The more they use a product, the better equipped they are to sell it.